jaswu51/DGI/README.md

 # This repo has extended DGI from GCN embeddings to GAT embeddings

+We will see the edge has been allowed for 2-dimension features.

+And the GAT has benefited from the multi-head attention algorithms.
 # DGI
 Deep Graph Infomax (Veličković *et al.*, ICLR 2019): [https://arxiv.org/abs/1809.10341](https://arxiv.org/abs/1809.10341)